Skip to content

 Answer: 50.

-Why it works in the car: It is a classic for a reason.
-Let kids name as many as they can before the answer.
+The fun part: A classic for a reason.
+Let the kids name as many as they can before you give the answer.

 58. What tool points toward north?
 (Easy)